Smart Contract Development Guide

 # Register an already-deployed contract retroactively

-molt contract register <address> --symbol MYTK --name "My Token" --template token
+lichen contract register <address> --symbol MYTK --name "My Token" --template mt20

 # Output: